Call Or Text:

 Food waste statistics by state help us understand what initiatives some states are taking to manage their waste and how we can implement them in high-waste states.
 Overall, the goal is not only to reduce food waste by state but also to address the issue on a national level.
 This takes collaboration between businesses, residents, and governments to help us reach a common goal: keeping waste out of landfills.

-For businesses interested in preventing large-scale waste, Shapiro has sustainable organic waste management services.
+For businesses interested in preventing large-scale waste, Shapiro offers sustainable commercial food waste recycling services and organic waste management solutions.
 We’ll work with you to find a solution for your specific business and industry, helping you stay compliant with regulations and tax incentives.

 Contact us to explore our comprehensive waste management solutions.